ralphcasipe1/just-do-the-testing/README.md

 ```
 1. The unit under test is `isEligibleToVote`
 2. Here, we setup the table testing
-    > 💡 **TAKE NOTE** that **WE NEED** to name the test.
+    > **💡 TAKE NOTE** that **WE NEED** to name the test.
 So that later on, we could treat this as a clear-cut documentation for this function

-> 💡 **TAKE NOTE** Table-driven testing is still unconventional in NodeJS environment YET.
+> **⚠️ WARNING** Table-driven testing is still unconventional in NodeJS environment YET.
 It also breaks the default convention of `eslint-plugin-mocha`.
 Fortunately, you can customize your `rules`.

 ### Further guidelines when structuring your tests